 As a high-performing, innovative and progressive agency, HACSB received its MTW designation in 2008.
 In April 2016 the MTW agreement was extended for an additional ten years through 2028.
-HACSB has completed its seventh year of participation during which time we have developed 25 MTW initiatives.
+HACSB has completed its seventh year of participation, during which time we have developed 26 MTW initiatives.
 HACSB's MTW designation allows us to test new methods to improve housing services and to better meet local needs.

-A summary timeline of our MTW Plans and Reports is contained in the following tables.
+A brief timeline of our MTW Plans and Reports is provided below.